aureliayang/EcoSLIM_CONUS/README.md

 ## Parallel performance
 Currently, optimization continues, so only the particle loop kernel got tested on Della-GPU cluster at Princeton University.
 Each GPU node is equipped with **2 NVIDIA A100 GPUs** and **2 2.60-GHz AMD EPYC 7H12 sockets**.
 Each socket has 64 cores without hyperthreading.
 ![image](https://github.com/aureliayang/EcoSLIM_CONUS/blob/main/imgs/test.png)
-Test based on Hillslope model shows good parallel scalability.
+Test based on Hillslope model shows more than 10-fold speedup (2-A100 relative to 128-thread) on single node and good parallel scalability across two nodes.
 LB is Load Balancing.
 S*n* represents LB schemes.
 Speedup by S3 is slwoer due to the uneven division in y direction (5 grid-cells).
 ## Acknowledgements
 * Thanks so much to the following software engineers for their guidance in the code development:
 ***NVIDIA, Carl Ponder; Princeton University, Bei Wang***